-Observe the LED (1) on the charger base.
+Observe the LED (4) on the charger face.

-The light should be continuously red to indicate that the battery is charging.
+After a brief period, the light should be continuously red to indicate that the battery is charging.
 The light will turn to green when charging is completed.
 Charging should require about 2.5 hours.
 Charging time must not exceed 24 hours.

 LED status Description

 Continuous red Battery is charging

 Continuous green Charging is complete

 Continuous yellow Battery failure.
 Voltage is less than 22.4V or greater than 29.2V.

+Flashing yellow Charger failure.
+Output voltage or current is too high or charger temperature is too high

+Flashing red Charger failure.
+No output.